Qualified translator assessment

 There are two routes to completing the assessment process.
 Read the experiences of two of our members with the different types of assessment in our article, Destination MITI.

-Route 1 - Translation Assessment
+Route 1 - Translation assessment

 Applicants are required to demonstrate their translation ability by translating a piece of text to a professional standard of accuracy in their working language combination.
 Applicants should view the assessment as a professional commission from an employer and produce a translation of a suitably professional standard.